spatie/laravel-data/docs/as-a-resource/from-data-to-resource.md

 ]
 ```

-A collection of data objects can also be transformed to an array:
+You can also transform a collection of data objects into an array:

 ```php
 SongData::collection(Song::all())->toArray();